AaronNGray/G/README.md

 # G stands for Generator
-G is a source to source compiler compiler with a code parser and generator initially to be written in C++
+G is a source to source compiler compiler with a code parser and generator initially to be written in C++, generating C++.

 Tools :-
  - LG - Lexical Analyser Generator